Best Acoustic Guitar Strings for All Gauges & Playing Styles

 Coated vs. Non-Coated

-Here is a simple coated acoustic guitar strings buying advice.
-When you hear people talk about “coated strings”, they’re talking about strings that are coated with a plastic-based polymer.
+Here is simple coated acoustic guitar string buying advice.
+When you hear people talk about “coated strings," they're talking about strings that are coated with a plastic-based polymer.
 This coating helps to increase the longevity of the strings.
 However, coated strings are also more expensive; generally twice the price of non-coated strings.

-As a rough estimate they last twice as long - so you may not really be saving anything by going with coated strings.
-The main benefit though is you won’t have to Change Your Strings quite as often.
-Note that this is my personal experience, yours may be different.
+As a rough estimate, they last twice as long, so you may not really be saving anything by going with coated strings.
+The main benefit, though, is that you won't have to Change Your Strings quite as often.
+Note that this is my personal experience; yours may be different.

 The coatings used on strings also alters the tone.
 They generally cause a roll-off in the high-end response, resulting in a darker sound when compared to uncoated strings.
 In some cases this actually works out pretty well, as coated strings can tame the high-end in guitars that are too bright.
 Likewise, coated strings may not be a great choice for guitars that are darkly voiced.
 Though of course, this is all a matter of personal preference.